huntdatacenter/docs/docs/do-science/getting-started/2-configure-vpn.md

 # Step 2.
 Configure your VPN

-This step configure an encrypted connection between your local machine and your lab.
-The specific steps are dependent on the operating system on your local machine.
+**This step configure an encrypted connection between your local machine and HUNT Cloud.
+The specific steps are dependent on the operating system on your local machine.**

 ::: warning Requirement